DataDog/hiring-engineers/README.md

 Let's switch to the agent.

 * Write an agent check that samples a random value.
 Call this new metric: `test.support.random`
+* Visualize this new metric on Datadog, send us the link.

 Here is a snippet that prints a random value in python: